WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/Resistor_Power_Rating/index.md

 When power flows through a resistor, some of the energy is converted into heat.
 The amount of heat a resistor can safely dissipate is characterized by its power rating, and is specified in wattage.

-Most common resistors have a power rating between 1/8 watt (0.125W), and 1 watt.
+Most common resistors have a power rating between `1/8 watt` (`0.125W`), and `1 watt`.
 Resistors with higher power ratings are usually referred to as _power resistors_, and used specifically to dissipate power.

 <!-- TODO: get some power resistor images in here -->